jackleekopij/Arduino/ModBus project/README.md

 ### Experiments:
 Accessing WSUM from a software program such as *Minimal ModBus* or *PyModBus*.
 - How will Python program know the location of the WSUM?
 Is there a 'hello world' test to show a connection has been made?
+    - Starting by finding the port number given WSUM has been setup correctly.
+MAC commands for this `ls /dev/tty*`
+    - Then use *pymodbus* to see if I can successfully connect to device.
+    - Most likely need to understand modbus coils.
+    - If no error messages, then will try and write from Adruino to WSUM.

 - Can commands simply be sent to to WSUM over serial and WSUM converts to RS485?

 Instead of trying direct access to WSUM via ModBus master program can a *test* approach achieve succesful connetion with the WSUM?